artur-ciocanu/launch.en/help/extension-reference/web/overview.md

 >
 >Adobe Experience Platform Launch is being rebranded as a suite of data collection technologies in Experience Platform.
 These changes will be rolling out across all product documentation in the coming weeks.
 Please refer to the following [document](../../launch-term-updates.md) for a consolidated reference of the terminology changes.

-The following is a list of documentation for the Adobe Experience Platform Data Collection tags extensions provided by Adobe solutions:
+The following is a list of documentation for the Adobe Experience Platform Data Collection tag extensions provided by Adobe solutions:

 * [Analytics extension](adobe-analytics-extension/overview.md)
 * [Adobe Analytics Product String extension](adobe-analytics-product-string-extension/overview.md)